aksnzhy/xlearn/demo/classification/titanic/README.rst

 Predict Survival in Titanic
 -----------------------------

-This challenge comes from the Kaggle.
-In this challenge, we ask you to complete the analysis of what sorts of people were likely to survive.
-In particular, we ask you to apply the tools of machine learning to predict which passengers survived the tragedy. (`Link`__)
+This demo comes from the Kaggle.
+In this demo, we will predict the people who were likely to survive. (`Link`__)

+We have already clear the data and generate a set of features.

 You can find the data used in this demo in the path ``/demo/classification/titanic/``.